DanielLavrushin/asuswrt-merlin-idefix/README.md

 ![image](https://github.com/user-attachments/assets/d535a0da-0d06-44a1-ba3a-7a7c21e84a72)

-A self-contained erminal that plugs straight into the *Merlin* Web UI.
+A self-contained terminal that plugs straight into the *Merlin* Web UI.

 ## Quick install